 Keep the following information in mind when registering for your next semester's classes:

 You have chosen an exciting and challenging career with great employment potential.
-The next two years will be demanding and require you to adjust your family, work, school, and free time schedules.
-The program is set up on a block schedule, meaning you will focus on 2-3 classes at a time for 3 or 6 weeks.
-The Dental Technology program classes move quickly and will require a lot of your time, in and out of class.
-We want you to be successful in your new dental technology career, so we have set up an orientation day on August 23, 2021, starting at 8 a.m. in Linn Hall, room 2114 (the first day of classes) to help with this transition.
+The next two years will be demanding and require you to adjust your family, work, school and free time schedules.
+The program is set up on a block schedule, meaning you will focus on 2-3 classes at a time for 4 or 6 weeks.
+The Dental Technology program classes move quickly and will require a lot of your time (in and out of class).
+We want you to be successful in your new Dental Technology Career, so we have setup an orientation day August 26, 2021, starting 8:00am in Linn Hall, room 2114 (the first day of classes) to help with this transition.

 The topics covered in the orientation are very beneficial to incoming students for their readiness in the program.
 We require your participation in this informative orientation session.
-The orientation will cover the Dental Technology Handbook, your books, tool kits, lab schedules, scrubs, and lab jackets.
+The orientation will cover the Dental Technology Handbook, your books, tool kits, day and evening lab schedules, scrubs and lab jackets.
 Scrubs are required to be solid colors with no design.
 Lab jackets must be blue, with front pockets and long sleeves with cuffs.
-Both can be purchased at places like Wal-Mart, uniform shops, online, etc. You will need to pick up your tool kits at the Kirkwood Bookstore on the Cedar Rapids campus before Orientation.
-All dental technology textbooks can also be purchased at the Kirkwood bookstore, but many of the Dental Technology books can also be downloaded free of charge.
-We will be going through the tool kits to make sure everything is in there and complete.
+Both can be bought at places like Wal-Mart, uniform shops, online, etc. You will need to pick up your books and tool kits at the Kirkwood Bookstore on the Cedar Rapids campus before Orientation.
+We will be going through the tool kits to make sure everything is there.

-Participation is a good step toward successfully completing your goal of becoming a Dental Technician.
+Participation is a good step toward successfully completing your goals of becoming a Dental Technician.
 Work hard and listen to your instructors and the next two years will fly by.

 A note from our program director: